ThePieBaker90/On-The-Rim/Items/Weapons/Ranged/Firearms/Service Rifles/Blackjack Rifle.md

 * **Looks**:
 	* A worn M14 rifle with iron sights.
 Carved into the right side of the wooden stock is the ace of spades.
 On the left, the jack of clubs.
 * **Special:**
-	* When rolling for damage, create a running total, n. n starts at 0 and the user may add 1d10 to the result any amount of times (If they roll the 1d10, they must add it to n, regardless of the result).
-Once the user is done adding 1d10s to n, the final value of n is examined and the listed effects occur.
+	* When rolling for damage, create a running total, n. n starts at 1d10 (the dm rolls this and keeps it a secret) and the user may add 1d10 to n any amount of times (If they roll the 1d10, they must add it to n, regardless of the result).
+Then the final value of n is examined and the listed effects occur.
 		* n < 21
 			* You deal that much damage to your target.
 		* n = 21